 1. Emerald: The name comes from the old French word ‘esmeralde’, which was derived from the Greek word ‘smaragdos’ meaning ‘green stone’.
 The combination of green and gold is stunning.
 If your wedding dress is red, purple, or gold then I recommend this combination.

 3. Sapphire: The name sapphire comes from the Persian word safir, derived from the Greek word for blue.
 Sapphire comes in a variety of colors, but the most well-known is blue.
 Blue and gold is a stunning combination and can be worn for any occasion.
-There is a myth in my culture that Sapphire suits the energy of only certain people.
+There is a Hindu myth in Pakistani culture that Sapphire suits the energy of only certain people.
 I am not sure if I believe in the myth, but it is something to be aware of.
 Sapphire and gold go with basically any color; Green, red, white, light blue, you name it.

 4. Pearls: The name “pearl” is said to have originated from the Middle English word “perle”, which in turn came from the Latin word “perna” meaning “leg”.
 Pearl and gold is a classic combination.
 Because of the white color, pearls can complement any tone or color.
 Your first gold purchase should definitely be a pearl and gold set.

-5. Diamonds: If you are a millionaire’s offspring, then purchase a diamond set.
-Needless to say, they don’t come cheap.
-To be honest, besides the engagement ring, I am not fascinated by diamonds or have the desire of owning a lot of them.
+5. Diamonds: Needless to say diamonds don’t come cheap.
+To be honest, besides having them on my engagement ring, I am not fascinated by diamonds or have the desire of owning a lot of them.
 The only time I would think about getting a diamond set is if I had the money and my bridal dress had silver work on it.
 But other things considered large amounts of diamonds have not been mined ethically.
 Other stones do not have this issue mostly, but diamonds almost do.
 Because of that, I am happy with my gold.
 If you are on the market for some diamonds, please shop at reputable shops and ask for certificates saying they are not “blood diamonds”.
 Thank you.

 There are other semi-precious stones that are fun to own.
 Look into the following stones.
 They come in a variety of colors and cuts: